Return to Philosophy Web Homepagephilosophy.lander.edu Title: Introduction to Logic

 Abstract: Some well-known techniques for translating ordinary language sentences into standard form categorical propositions are explained.

-1. For reasoning in everyday life, as you know, people do not talk in standard categorical form.
-Categorical form is much too stilted for writing effective discourse.
+1. For reasoning in everyday life, as you well know, people do not use standard categorical form.
+Categorical form is much too stilted for effective discourse and becomes complex when translating nuanced expressions.

 2. Translation Rules of Thumb:

-1. The subject and predicate terms must be the names of classes.
+1. Rule 1: The subject and predicate terms must be the names of classes.

 1. If the predicate term is a descriptive phrase, make it a substantive (i.e., noun phrase).